19 Coloring Techniques: Tips For Beginners & Pros

 11. Scraping

 Scraping away small details is for adding fine highlights to areas like hair, grass, or water.
 After applying a thick layer of color, use a blade or toothpick to carefully scrape away small lines, revealing the lighter paper or color underneath.
-This would be fantastic on an elephant coloring page.

 12. Feathering

 Feathering is one of the top coloring book tips and tricks that I use often.
 Use small, quick strokes to mimic the look of feathers, fur, or even grass.
+Start with lighter pressure at the base of your stroke and flick outwards for a natural, flowing look.
+This is great for adding realistic details to animals or grassy areas.

 13. Glow Effects

 To create a glowing effect, start with a light color in the center of the glowing object and blend outwards into darker colors.
 Use a white pencil or gel pen around the edges to add a soft glow.
+This works well for glowing objects like candles, lanterns, or magical elements in fantasy artwork.

 14. Metallic Sheen